‘Despite years of trying, I’m not able to speak fluently in English.’

 You can’t wish away people who make fun of you when you speak in English.
 You’ve to ignore them, keeping in mind your larger purpose (point # A earlier in the post: How do you motivate yourself?).
 If you don’t speak because of them, you’ll – along with them – eventually rue the missed practice.
 So ignore them and focus on what you ought to be doing.

-You’re not the only one making mistakes.
-So feel free to make mistakes, but also be keen to improve.
-Let people think what they think.
-Unless you make mistakes, you won’t improve.
-(In ‘Create an immersive environment’ further down in the post, you’ll see in the video that Scott and Vat were scratchy and full of mistakes in the beginning when learning four new languages, but because they kept trying they became fluent.)
+To give another example, in ‘Create an immersive environment’ section further down in the post, you’ll see in the video that Scott and Vat were scratchy and full of mistakes in the beginning when learning four new languages, but because they kept trying they became fluent.

-This holds true for individuals as well as organizations.
+(Learning through mistakes holds true organizations as well.
 Google, for example, has seen so many of its products bite the dust and so many acquisitions gone kaput.
-But because they’ve tried so many things, they also have several smash-hit products and acquisitions, lifting them to where they are.
+But because they’ve tried so many things, they also have several smash-hit products and acquisitions, lifting them to where they are.)

 Let’s now come to the topic we set out on – how you can speak effortless English.
 I’ll start with why creating an immersive environment wherein you’re constantly exposed to English is an important step toward attaining fluency.
 I’ll follow this up with the tactics you can use.

 I’ll explain the critical role of immersive environment with few case studies:

 Founded in 1915, Vermont-based Middlebury Language Schools offer undergraduate- and graduate-level instruction in 11 languages, usually in 6-8 week programs.
 They require a strict ‘Language Pledge’ from their students, which means you’ve to speak, listen, read, and write only in the language of your study.
 If you fall back on any other language, you’ll be expelled from the program.

 According to them, the Language Pledge ‘plays a major role in the success of the program’.